Toowoombawest/ChurchWebsite/content/post/pewsheetm22.md

 Signing in at church is no longer necessary.
 Mask wearing is still mandatory.

-**Cent Sale**
-at St Augustine’s went very well.
-Thank you for all of your support.

-**Trivia Night**
-Come & join the fun.
-Please contact Rhonda, if you are coming.
-This Saturday, 14th May 7pm at St Alban’s hall.

 **Group Reunion**
 If you are a Cursillista (or not) please join us on Saturday 8am at St Alban’s for breakfast and Group Reunion.
 Please let Alan know if you are coming for cooking purposes 0425 288 985

-**Busy Bees**
-will recommence on Saturday 14th May.
-Come and join this happy band of ladies.
-You can finish craft items, get advice on projects, or you can play table games, cards,  or just come for coffee and a chat.
-Starts 10.30am, BYO lunch.
+**Mini Garage Sale**
+Saturday 21st May in St Alban’s hall.
+Assistance required.
+We need lots of home cooking.
+Please phone Wendy

 **Mayoral Prayer Breakfast**
 Rumours International 6am to 8am on 24th May.
 Guest Speaker is Greg Sheriday. $25 a head To book ring Sharyn